microfleet/ioredis-lock/README.md

 ## Class: Lock

 The lock class exposed by redislock.
-Each instance is assigned a UUID v1 string as an id, and is configured to work with the given redis client.
-The default options from which is inherits may be changed by using redislock.setDefaults.
+Each instance is assigned a UUID v1 string as an id, and is configured to work with the given redis client

 #### lock.acquire[key, [fn]]